sirkapil/nehu/pages/date.md

 + I love traditional girl for dating over modern torn jeans girl.
 + I love girl who wear less makeup for dating over girl wearing KGs of makeup.
 + I have allergy from strong smelling perfumes.
 I start sneezing with that strong smell.
 Make sure, you don't use them.
 But, you can use low concentrated deodorants.
-+ I look innocent but I have a devil mind.
++ I look innocent but I have a devil mind.😈
 + If I see your bra strips outside of your dress, I will text you saying that instead of telling you in public, but in private, sorry I can't help you out ;)
 + I'm not a photogenic.
 So, we can take pics for memories instead of taking pics to post it on Instagram or Facebook.
 +I know a few native languages, Brijbhasa, Haryanvi and Punjabi(little bit).
 So, Sometimes, you can get a bouncer of few desi words.
-+ I'm not a conversational wizard but I'll make sure that our conversation remains always interesting.
++ I'm not a conversational wizard but I'll make sure that our conversation remains interesting.
 + I'm not very rich (ambani ki aulad type😂) but I can take you to a good restaurant or a good sensational movie.
 + I'm interested in kabaddi, cricket and football.
 But, you can get hold on TV remote and I can check scores on my phone.
 + We can plan to go on a unplanned destination on weekends.
 It will be fun.
 Planning kills enthusiasm.